Quick and Easy Google Analytics Checklist

 The first aspect of a Google Analytics implementation is to check that the tracking is correct.
 If the tracking is incorrect, you may find that you have missing, incorrect or incomplete data in GA.

-- If you’re using GTM, ensure that you’ve created a tag which triggers a pageview on all pages at the bare minimum.
-Also check that GTM itself has been correctly placed on the page (which is right after the tag on each page)
+- If you’re using GTM, ensure that you’ve created a pageview tag which triggers on all pages.
+Also check that GTM itself has been correctly placed on the page (which is right after the tag on each page).

 E-commerce setup and configuration is an important part for online store web analytics.
 The data captured by this report can help you identify your best customers and gain other behavioural insights about your clientele.